Adding Let’s Encrypt to a Domain

-After you have added Let’s Encrypt to your WordPress site, there are two more steps you may need to take:
+After you have successfully added Let’s Encrypt to your WordPress domain, there are two more steps you may need to take:

-It is important that you do not modify any https links in the guid column.
-The Velvet Blues plugin automatically marks the guid column as unalterable.
+Note: It is important that you do not modify any https links in the guid column.

 This step may be unnecessary if you are using a WP Enthusiast or WP Professional hosting account.
 However, even on these accounts, you may need to complete this step if you have internal links on your site that are using http instead of https.
 Double check your internal links if you are unsure whether to proceed.

 However, if you are not using a WP Enthusiast or WP Professional hosting account, this is a required step.